uvastatlab/statlab-fellows/project_tasks.md

 * Generate `positionNews.R` and `positionNews_sent.R` to test ideological position of text using Wordfish ([see example here](http://quanteda.io/articles/pkgdown/examples/plotting.html)); and test policy position of text using [Laver and Garry's WordStat dictionary](https://provalisresearch.com/products/content-analysis-software/wordstat-dictionary/laver-garry-dictionary-of-policy-position/), readable into quanteda ([see example here](https://tutorials.quanteda.io/basic-operations/dfm/dfm_lookup/), the laver-garry.cat hyperlink on the example links to the dictionary file).
 Honestly, I don't expect either of these to work very well -- both have been developed for party platform-style texts, not news (and Laver-Garry dictionary is for UK parties).
 But evaluation of these results can provide some ideas about how to improve measures in this corpus, and ideological/policy positioning is a key feature in comparison of news treatment (particularly with regard to charges of bias).

-* Start named entity extraction process (might be better in Python?)
+* Start named entity recognition process (might be better in Python?): in particular, extracting persons, organizations, and geographical or geopolitical entities is key.
+I'm less clear on how we want to store this -- it won't be as neatly structured as the other attributes extracted from the text so far.
+But in addition to including this in the larger feature data frame eventually, the entitites also lend themselves to other analytic approaches (e.g., networks).

 * To be added: improvements to topic model script